 The second of seven children, Mary Wollstonecraft was born in Spitalfields, London, on 27 April 1759, in a house in Primrose Street.
 Her paternal grandfather was a successful master weaver who left a sizeable legacy, but her father, Edward John, mismanaged his share of the inheritance.
 He tried to establish himself as a gentleman farmer in Epping.
 This was the first of the family's several moves, each of which marked its financial and social decline.
 Only Mary's brother, Edward (Ned), was to receive a formal education; he became a lawyer.
 He had also inherited directly from his grandfather a substantial part of the latter's legacy.

 Wollstonecraft's own somewhat haphazard education was, however, not entirely unusual for someone of her sex and position, nor was it particularly deficient.
-Her published writings show her to have acquired a true command of the Bible, a good knowledge of the works of several of the most famous Ancients and of the writings of Shakespeare and Milton.
-The nature and extent of her reading was partly owed to the friendship shown to her in her youth by a retired clergyman and his wife.
+Her published writings show her to have acquired a true command of the Bible and a good knowledge of the works of several of the most famous Ancient philosophers.
+The latter is partly explained through her personal acquaintance with Thomas Taylor, famed for his translations of Plato.
+She also drew on a variety of early modern sources, such as Shakespeare and Milton's works.
+Through her own writing for the Analytical Review she was to become widely read in the literature of her period.
+Initially, the nature and extent of her reading was partly owed to the friendship shown to her in her youth by a retired clergyman and his wife.
 Nevertheless, as a woman from an impecunious family, her prospects were very limited.
 In relatively rapid succession, she was to enter the most likely occupations for someone of her sex and circumstances: a lady's companion, a schoolteacher, and a governess.